hzeller/folve/README.md

   http://localhost:17322/

-To manually switch the configuration in use from the command line, you can use wget
+To manually switch the configuration from the command line, you can use wget

     wget -q -O/dev/null http://localhost:17322/settings?f=2

 The parameter given to `f=` is the configuration in the same sequence you supplied on startup, starting to count from 1.
-Configuration 0 means 'no filter' (And no, there is no security built in.
-If you want people from messing with the configuration of your folve-daemon, don't use -p).
+Configuration 0 means 'no filter' (And no, there is no security built-in.
+If you want people from messing with the configuration of your folve-daemon, don't use -p :)).